Genusbiz/docs/developers/overview/architecture.md

 # Architecture

-Genus Studio is the Microsoft Windows desktop client used by developers for defining an Genus app model.
+Genus Studio is the Microsoft Windows desktop client used by developers for defining a Genus Apps app model.
 The app model is stored in a database of your choice on the database infrastructure layer.

-Genus for desktop is the end user client for Microsoft Windows, interpreting your app model at run time.
+Genus Apps for desktop is the end user client for Microsoft Windows, interpreting your app model at run time.

-Genus for web is the end user client for web browsers, also interpreting your app model at run time.
+Genus Apps for web is the end user client for web browsers, also interpreting your app model at run time.

 The app model interpretation does not result in any performance penalty.
 Rather, knowledge about data (knowledge contained in the app model) is used as input in our optimizers, resulting in improved performance compared to traditional programmed or packaged applications.